2020 Palghar mob lynching

 On 16 April 2020, a vigilante group lynched two Hindu Sadhus and their driver in Gadchinchale Village, Palghar District, Maharashtra, India.
-The incident was fuelled by WhatsApp rumours of thieves operating in the area during the countrywide coronavirus lockdown.
+The incident was fuelled by rumours of thieves operating in the area during the countrywide coronavirus lockdown.
 The vigilante group of villagers had mistaken the three passengers as thieves and killed them.
 Policemen who intervened were also attacked; four policemen and a senior police officer were injured.

-As of 4 May 115 villagers have been arrested by the Maharashtra police on charges of murder and an investigation is ongoing.
+As of 4 May 2020, 115 villagers had been arrested by the Maharashtra police on charges of murder.
 After the incident, rumours were spread to stoke religious tension.
 On 22 April, Maharashtra Home Minister, Anil Deshmukh posted a complete list of people arrested, stating that none of the arrested were Muslims.
 The government said that both the attackers and the victims were of same religion.

 Background

 In the past, attacks and lynchings fuelled by rumours on WhatsApp have occurred in India, where the fast propagation of fake news has led to violent outcomes.
 Often the fake news involves rumours of child kidnapping or roaming bandits.

 After rumours spread in the village about the possible activity of organ harvesting gangs and kidnappers in the area at night, the villagers formed a vigilante group.
 According to the Gadchinchale Sarpanch (village head) a rumour had been floating in the village from the messaging app WhatsApp, claiming a gang of child thieves harvesting organs was active in the area during the lock-down.
 India was under a countrywide lockdown due to the coronavirus pandemic at the time of the incident.
 The arrival of the vehicle at night caused the villagers to suspect that the passengers were members of the gang of child thieves.